GEC-Developers/Status-Saver/README.md

 <h3> Feel free to contribute </h3>

-<i>For contributing just for your own repository and checkout as a neew branch, commit and then create a pull request with explaining the feature you have added or changed you made<i>
+<i>For contributing just fork your own repository and checkout as a new branch, commit and then create a pull request with explaining the feature you have added or changed you made<i>

 # Contributors